 KitchenAid, the maker of the iconic stand mixer, is a global brand that has been selling appliances for kitchens since 1919 and they are now reaching out to the world of specialty coffee with a line of new “craft coffee” products.
 The range includes a sturdy looking burr grinder, a “pour over” inspired auto drip, an electric syphon contraption, a home espresso machine, and the Precision (French) Press, which I thought was the most interesting product in the new line-up.
 I’m typically skeptical of new coffee products made by companies outside of the specialty industry, but occasionally something will pique my interest enough for me to explore it further.
 KitchenAid sent me the new Precision Press and I wanted to share my experience using it and my thoughts about the unique position for it in the growing coffee market.

 The French press was how I first began brewing coffee at home and that nostalgia is where part of my affinity for the brew method comes from.
+Take a quick visit at charming zebra to find the kitchen appliances you are looking for.
 Although I now prefer the clean body and flavor profile that comes from paper filters, the press pot still produces a drink that’s more reminiscent of a cupping and provides the heavier mouthfeel that can help support someones transition to lighter roasted specialty coffees.
 It’s also an incredibly approachable way to make coffee without much effort.
 Drop in coffee grounds, pour hot water over top, wait a few minutes and press.
 No special filters, no special kettles, no pour over balancing acts—it’s simple and that’s why it’s still a popular way to brew coffee among so many people, even if they don’t care about the quality of the coffee itself—yet.

 When I recommend how to get the best coffee experience at home, there’s a list of things I suggest having: fresh roasted coffee from a quality roaster, a good burr grinder, a brew method of choice, clean water, a timer, and a scale.
 By time I get to the scale, most people begin to feel overwhelmed.
 A scale often seems like a step too far for many people.
 It pushes them over the edge from an everyday coffee lover to a pretentious coffee snob.
 The scale tends to be viewed as an unwieldy, time consuming, and uneccessary step.
 Trying to explain the importance of consistency and differences in bean density and variety size will be greeted with a look of sheer confusion.